This search form (with id 3) does not exist!

 Read More »

-ROYAL VISITOCTOBER 25TH AND 26TH, 2006 It was weeks of anticipation for the Dutch Community in Tasmania, as they received preliminary invitations and two general invitations in the Saturday Mercury, for the Royal visit.
-His
+This article was written during the 2006 Dutch royal visit to Australia.
+It was weeks of anticipation for the Dutch Community in Tasmania, as they received preliminary invitations and two general invitations in the Saturday

 Read More »